 Now that we’re in the midst of a global pandemic, life as we know it changed.
-Sheltering in place and social distancing are the new normal, and we’ve quickly grown accustomed to doing everything we’d normally do in person, remotely: going to work, catching up with friends and family, working out, going out for drinks, hosting book club, and more.
+Sheltering in place and social distancing is the new normal, and we’ve quickly grown accustomed to doing everything we’d normally do in person, remotely: going to work, catching up with friends and family, working out, going out for drinks, hosting a book club, and more.

 One of the biggest adjustments is trying to figure out what dating during coronavirus looks like.

 The good news is it’s easier to form close connections to people right now.
 “You can develop an emotional bond more quickly with others when you go through a painful or adverse experience together,” Roxy Zarrabi, Psy.D., writes on Psychology Today.
 “Since many people may be more focused on seeking connections from others during this time, this can provide an opportunity to develop an emotional bond first with someone even if you can’t meet in real life yet.”

 Dating during the pandemic is different, but it’s still very doable—and it’s easier to come up with virtual date ideas than you might think.
 With a little creativity, a video chat, and the ability to share your screen, you can still enjoy many of the things you’d normally do on dates during quarantine.

 We’ll assume you already have the basics down, like watching a movie together.
 Whether you’re still in the early stages of getting to know someone or you’re quarantined away from your long-term partner, these virtual date ideas are a fun (and mostly free!) way to connect during coronavirus.

 Top 5 Virtual Date Ideas To Really Connect